evhub/coconut/DOCS.md

 - `kernel`: lightweight subset of `jupyter` that only includes the dependencies that are strictly necessary for Coconut's [Jupyter kernel](#kernel).
 - `tests`: everything necessary to test the Coconut language itself.
 - `docs`: everything necessary to build Coconut's documentation.
-- `dev`: everything necessary to develop on Coconut, including all of the dependencies above.
+- `dev`: everything necessary to develop on the Coconut language itself, including all of the dependencies above.

 ### Develop Version